passcod/docker-rproxy/README.md

 # A SSHd on multiple ports for e.g. firewall punching
 $ docker run -Pde RPROXY=tcp://ssh:22,tcp://ssh:443 jovial/sshd

-# On Unix systems, port 0 will use a random available port,
-# although I'm not sure what the use of that would be.
-$ docker run -Pde RPROXY=http://example.com:0 ecstatic/turing
 ```

 ## Under the covers